 You can customize your armor.
 Add perks to your armor and heck you can even dye it if you don’t like the way your helmet looks with your chest piece.
 Again, there or so many options for you.

 Simply put, it is difficult at times.
 I have found it hard to lock onto a target as I watch my character flail away at nothing.
 I can’t say much about PVP because out of all the people I have ran across only one player tried to attack me and they quickly ran away.

 As stated before the map is massive.
 I have been playing this game nonstop and still have not fully explored the map, yet.
 There are caves, camps, monster nests, temples, ruins and so much more oh my!
 Just thinking about it I get overwhelmed.
 Discovery is a big part of leveling up in the game.
 The more you discover, the more XP you get.
 However, you must remember, everything in this game wants to kill you!
 Make sure if you plan on exploring to leave essential items at home or bring plenty of bedrolls.
 The chances of dying somewhere along the way is quite high.

 The game is great.
 It is fun to play with friends.
 It is fun to play alone.
 The combat can get annoying though and the servers seem to lag at times.
 I have to score it high just because this indie developer was able to put so much content into this game.
 I still feel like I have barely scratched the surface.
 There are so many dungeons and a vast array of creatures I still need to battle.
 If you are a fan of open world, building, crafting, fighting, discovering, and surviving by any means necessary…see where I am going with this?
 Yes, then this game is for you.
 If not, stay far away.

 I would like to thank Funcom for making such a fun game and for continuing to improve upon what they created.
-I for one am looking forward to future content from them.
+I am looking forward to future content from them.